pengfeng/ask.py/README.md

 # ask.py

 A simple Python program to implement the search-extract-summarize-ouput flow.
+Given a query, the program will

+- search Google for the top 10 web pages
+- crawl and scape the pages for their text content
+- chunk the text content into chunks and save them into a vectordb
+- performing a vector search with the query and find the top 10 matched chunks
+- use the top 10 chunks as the context to ask an LLM to generate the answer
+- output the answer with the references

 ```Python